Clarks (shoe retailer): 1996–2019: Worldwide growth and a global brand

+2020–present: Private equity takeover and industrial action

-In November 2020, Clarks announced a rescue plan through a £100 million investment by the Hong Kong-based private equity firm LionRock Capital after a company voluntary arrangement (CVA), a form of insolvency, in which the Clarks family will lose overall control of the company.
+In November 2020, Clarks announced a rescue plan through a £100 million investment by the Hong Kong–based private equity firm LionRock Capital after a company voluntary arrangement (CVA), a form of insolvency, in which the Clarks family will lose overall control of the company.
 The CVA requires the agreement of landlords, who would receive a percentage of turnover as rent, and creditors.
 In January 2021, Viva China Holdings has agreed to acquire 51 per cent of LionRock Capital Partners QiLe Limited, the private equity firm which will own the Clarks brand, for £51 million.
 The majority owner of Viva China Holdings is entrepreneur Li Ning, a former Olympic gold medal winner for China.
 This resulted in Victor Herrero, a Spanish executive and former CEO of Guess, being named as the new Clarks CEO in March 2021.
 Prior to his appointment as CEO, he served as a board member to Clarks since April 2019.
+Hierro then oversaw cost-cutting measures, including offering staff a choice of lower wages or redundancy, which the Financial Times said "provoked resentment among many life-long employees and fury from unions", with "[m]any staff with long service at the company [...] moved on to minimum wage contracts".
+In late 2021 staff at their Street warehouse went on strike over firing and rehiring.
 Jonathan Ram was named CEO in March 2022 and took the position in April of that year.

+Between 2022–2023, Clarks launched a collaboration with English footballer Raheem Sterling.
+Through the collaboration, Sterling launched his own range of Clarks Wallabies as Raheem Sterling x Clarks Originals.
+The line in the Raheem Sterling x Clarks Originals is said to include a nod to Sterling's roots in Jamaica, with an Est 1962 badge included on the design, said to be an acknowledgement of Kingston, the capital of Jamaica, which was founded in 1962.
+Sterling featured in the companies Back to School campaign in 2023 to launch the "Goal" shoe, a school shoe aimed primarily at primary school children, in an attempt to "capture the attention, consideration, and affection of Millennial parents".
+The advertisement campaign was said to "create scenarios based on familiar primary school situations with authentic interactions between real schoolchildren and teachers".
+The Raheem Sterling range of school shoes feature a football on the bottom soles, with each shoe featuring half a football which, when both shoes are placed together, form a full football on the bottom.
+The company claim that the "football inspired playprints sole design lets kids leave their own unique impression on the world".
+The interior of the school shoes in the range feature a green insole, with a football themed lining.

+In January 2024, Clarks' operations in the Netherlands went bankrupt as part of a restructuring takeover plan, where Alain Broekaert Group (GAB) will maintain ownership of the company.